-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

 From NPR News, this is ALL THINGS CONSIDERED.
 I'm Melissa Block.

-MICHELE NORRIS, host:
+MICHELE NORRIS, Host:

 NPR's Joe Palca has more.

-Mitalipov said during a teleconference earlier today that the process isn't very efficient for deriving stem cell lines.
+JOE PALCA: Mitalipov said during a teleconference earlier today that the process isn't very efficient for deriving stem cell lines.

 PALCA: But, he says, his work proves it can be done.
 Careful scrutiny by both the editors of Nature, the journal where the research will be published, and an independent lab, could find no flaws in Mitalipov's science.
 Of course, Mitalipov's work is in monkeys, not humans.
 But Mitalipov thinks it will work with humans.

-Dr. MITALIPOV: We only worked with monkeys.
+MITALIPOV: We only worked with monkeys.
 However, we hope that the technology we developed will be useful for other labs who's working on human subjects, with human eggs and human cells.

 PALCA: Labs around the world are trying to make this work for humans.
 But even if it does, stem cell biologist Irv Weissman from Stanford University says it will be a while before stem cells derived this way will get into a patient.

-Arnold Kriegstein agrees.
+PALCA: Arnold Kriegstein agrees.
 Kriegstein runs the stem cell program at the University of California, San Francisco.

-Joe Palca, NPR News, Washington.
+PALCA: Joe Palca, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.